Dialpuri/privateer_webserver_dependencies/checkout/gemmi/docs/analysis.rst

   is missing in the monomer library, or when link is missing, or the hydrogen adding procedure comes across an unexpected configuration.
   You can set warnings=sys.stderr to only print a warning to stderr and continue. sys.stderr can be replaced with any object that has methods ``write(str)`` and ``flush()``.

-If hydrogen position is not uniquely determined its occupancy is set to zero.

 TBC